alijutt313/InternIntelligence_Networking-Programing/README.md

 This is the code for the client.
-The Code for the server is on a seperate repo,this was also compiled and run in Visual Studio 2022.
+The Code for the Client:https://github.com/alijutt313/InternIntelligence_Networking-Programing1-Client The Code for the Server:https://github.com/alijutt313/InternIntelligence_Networking-Programing2-Server This is to be cloned to Visual Studio 2022 as the header files are available there and not available on Visual Studio Code.